signalfx/splunk-otel-collector/docs/architecture.md

 ![splunk-otel-collector-recommended-gateway-arch](images/splunk-otel-collector-recommended-gateway-arch.png)

 It is possible to manually configure the splunk-otel-collector running as an agent to send to a splunk-otel-collector gateway instance/cluster.
+This requires changing the pipeline exporters in the agent to point to the gateway.